lyx-jay/auto-generate-vitepress-config/README.md

 ## How to use ?

 1. download the index.js script and put it in the ./vitepress
-2. Import using commonJS in ./vitepress/config.js
+2. Import it using commonJS in ./vitepress/config.js
 3. Pass the original config object into the function

 ```js